How Your Healthcare System Can Improve Outcomes With Care Management

 What’s the difference between Care Management and case management?

-The goal here is to ensure patients are getting holistic, patient-centered care that focuses on all aspects of their health.
+Care managers ensure patients are getting holistic, patient-centered care for all aspects of their health.
 A care manager’s job is to fully understand the underlying dynamics of their patient’s health, including social aspects — such as their relationships with family members and friends.
-Through this deep understanding of their patient, care managers can best advocate for their patients to make sure they are getting the optimal treatments from providers, and maximum benefits from insurers.
+Through this deep understanding of their patient, care managers can advocate for patient care that brings optimal treatments from providers and maximum benefits from insurers.

-The ultimate goal of case management is to improve the patient’s health.
-However, case managers are often employed by agencies or insurers — such as Medicaid and Medicare — which means they are also focused on cost-effectiveness.
+Case managers are often employed by agencies or insurers — such as Medicaid and Medicare — which means they are also focused on cutting healthcare costs.

-Typically, case managers help patients navigate a specific disease, condition, or circumstance.
-Their employer defines their scope of work and requires them to evaluate the financial effect of the patient’s care on stakeholders, such as insurers.
+Typically, case managers help patients navigate a specific disease, chronic condition, or circumstance.
+Their employer defines their scope of work and requires them to evaluate the financial effect of patient care on stakeholders, such as insurers.
 A big part of a case manager’s job is to eliminate noncompliance and overutilization.
-In other words, their job is to make sure the patient is getting what they need—within reason.
+In other words, their job is to make sure the patient is getting what they need.